 There's been something incredibly liberating about learning how to belly dance, and this little journey I've been on has had another purpose.
 It's a chapter in my book that will go near the end of the manuscript called, "Shake What Your Mama Gave Ya...Literally".

-So here's to a lifetime of dancing that I hope will intersect with my love of geek culture in pleasant and unexpected ways, something that will give Lauren and I a reason to meet up and travel together for the rest of our lives, and a way to carry on my mother's dancing legacy.
+So here's to a lifetime of dancing that I hope will intersect with my love of geek culture in pleasant and unexpected ways and a way to carry on my mother's dance legacy.
 So here we go...